PaPieta/honeycomb-msc/README.md

 ## Examples

-Example use of the library is presented in a form of notebooks on Code Ocean platform (To be updated)
+Example use of the library is presented in a form of a notebook on Code Ocean platform: https://codeocean.com/capsule/888ef0bc-754c-4941-afcf-9ea65c2ade74/